alirezabk1382927-sys/DEG-Pipeline-Visualizer/README.md

 + Data wrangling — merging sample sheets, handling duplicates, filtering low‑count genes — is tedious and error‑prone.
 + Generating publication‑quality figures with custom gene labels often demands manual coding and endless tweaking of plotting parameters.
 + Sharing workflows across teams leads to environment conflicts, especially when packaging multi‑processing libraries into standalone executables.

-**DEG Pipeline & Visualizer** eliminates these barriers by wrapping the powerful statistical engine of PyDESeq2 into an intuitive, two‑step graphical interface.
-Whether you are a bioinformatician, a wet‑lab researcher, or a clinician, you can now upload your raw data, run a complete DEG analysis with a single click, and obtain high‑resolution, publication‑ready figures.

 ---